fluxcd/community/community-roles.md

 ### Maintainer

-Maintainers are elected [Project Members][Project Member] who have shown significant and sustained contributions in a git repository.
+Maintainers are elected [Project Members][Project Member] who have shown significant and sustained contributions in a Git repository.

 **Defined by:** entry in MAINTAINERS file in a repo owned by the Flux project, and membership in the [@fluxcd/maintainers](https://github.com/orgs/fluxcd/teams/maintainers) GitHub team.